1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Located opposite to the Prime Meridian, with some deviations to avoid dividing countries.

-32. The International Date Line passes mainly through:
+32. The International Date Line passes mainly through_____________.

 A) Atlantic Ocean